bbellwalker/portfolio/README.md

 ###  Tidbits
 - 📚 I have not one, but two Masters degrees - in Systems Engineering and English
-- 🌍 I can chat with you in English, Spanish, French, Melanesian Pidgin (Tok Pisin) and tiny bit of Mandarin
+- 🌍 I've lived all over and can chat with you in English, Spanish, French, Melanesian Pidgin (Tok Pisin) and tiny bit of Mandarin
 - 🔌 I have designed electrical safety systems and participated in ASHRAE technical standards committes

 ### 🌱 Currently...
-- Learning more about ML Ops and large language models
+- Learning so much more about ML Ops and large language models
 - Exploring new ways to automate all the things
 - Working on personal projects to sharpen my skills